gardejo/js-kancolle-logistics-visualizer/README.md

 Additionally, you can also use *the [users forum](http://ost.io/@gardejo/js-kancolle-logistics-visualizer)* for reciprocal help among users.

-Release information of this system is provided by [RSS feed](https://github.com/gardejo/js-kancolle-logistics-visualizer/releases.atom).
+Release information of this system is provided by [Release Notes](https://github.com/gardejo/js-kancolle-logistics-visualizer/releases) and [RSS feed](https://github.com/gardejo/js-kancolle-logistics-visualizer/releases.atom).
 Also the author may tweet it at *[Twitter](https://twitter.com/gardejo)*.

 Note: This software complies with [Semantic Versioning](http://semver.org/).